Okipa/laravel-bootstrap-components/README.md

 **Notes :**
 - This version provides a bootstrap 4 components implementation.
 - No implementation of bootstrap 3 has been done.
-Is someone is up to prepare views version for bootstrap 3, I would merge them in another version number.
+Is someone is up to prepare views versions for bootstrap 3, I would merge them in another version number.
-- Components implementation is in progress.
+- Components implementation is in progress : help is welcomed !

 ------------------------------------------------------------------------------------------------------------------------